top of page

 About Creative Therapies

-Creative arts therapy is a term referring to a group of related professions that utilize expressive processes, such as art, music, writing, movement, or drama, as resources healing, growth, mental health, or wellness.
+Creative arts therapy is a term referring to a group of related professions that utilize expressive processes, such as art, music, writing, movement, or drama, as resources for healing, growth, mental health, or wellness.

 Art Therapy